ibm-cloud-docs/FileStorage/faqs.md

 {: faq}
 {: support}

 The number of files a volume can contain is determined by how many inodes it has.
 An inode is a data structure that contains information about files.
 The maximum possible number of files is set so there is at least 1 inode per 32 KB of volume size.
+Volumes have both private and public inodes.
+Public inodes are used for files that are visible to the customer and private inodes are used for files that are used internally by the storage system.

 | Volume Size |Total Usable Inodes |
 |-----|-----|